fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 var name = 'Joe Doe';
 ```

-Here, the `name` variable can have string values assigned to it.
+Here, the `name` variable is a type `String` because that is what is being assigned to it.

 This is similar to how `var` works in C#.